 In 2009, Paul’s life changed forever.
 An elbow to the temple, during a game of Gaelic football for his local team, resulted in a brain haemorrhage.

 After a speedy, two weeks recovery in Beaumont Hospital, Paul Keogan was discovered with a brain aneurysm, which required surgery.
 The surgery had a 97.5% success rate but, unfortunately, Paul was one of the unlucky few.

 At just 17, Paul had a stroke, which began a road to recovery that would reveal shortcomings in HSE stroke rehabilitation for young patients.

 My first steps to recovery

-“At first they told me I might never walk again, and they didn’t think I’d have the attention span to get my Leaving Certificates,” says Paul.
+“At first they told me I might never walk again.
+They didn’t think I’d have the attention span to get my Leaving Certificates,” says Paul Keogan.
 “When you have a stroke, it’s very hard to gauge what your recovery will be like.”

 I am the exception, not the rule and it needs to be the other way around.

-After his stroke, Paul spent six weeks at Beaumont Hospital in Dublin and then received two weeks of ‘fantastic treatment’ at the National Rehabilitation Hospital in Dun Laoghaire.
+After his stroke, Paul Keogan spent six weeks at Beaumont Hospital in Dublin.
+He then received two weeks of ‘fantastic treatment’ at the National Rehabilitation Hospital in Dun Laoghaire.